inno-devops-labs/S25-core-course-labs/app_go/DOCKER.md

 # Docker Best Practices Implemented

-## Right base image
+## Multi-stage build with right base images

+I used a multi-stage build to compile the Go application.
+First stage is used to build the application and the second stage is used to run the application.
-I used `golang:1.23.5-alpine3.21` as the base image.
+First stage uses `golang:1.23.5-alpine3.21` as the base image.
-It is a lightweight image that contains only the necessary packages.
-So, the final image is smaller.
+Second stage uses `alpine:3.21.2` as the base image.
+Alpine images are used to keep the image size small.

 ## Usage of `.dockerignore`